RichieZrq/Date-Tracker/README.md

 # OOP-Final-Project
-OOP Final Project on a date tracking system
+OOP Project on a date tracking system

 Run MainGUI.java to start the application